jboss-dockerfiles/base/README.md

-# Base Docker images for JBoss community projects
+# Base Docker image for JBoss community projects

-This repository contains multiple base images that are used to build the portfolio of Docker images for JBoss community projects.
+This repository contains base image that is used to build the portfolio of Docker images for JBoss community projects.

-Currently the repository contains following images:

-1. Base image with environemnt changes,
-2. Image with OpenJDK 7 installed on top of the base image.

 ## Base image